lio972/legstar-xsd2cob/trunk/legstar-java2cob/readme.txt

 Overview:
 =========
-  The xsd2cob utility translates XML schema to COBOL structure definitions.
+  The java2cob utility translates Java classes to COBOL structure definitions.

   The utility is available as an executable jar or as an ANT task.